yixuan/en/_posts/2015-09-19-an-overview-of-linear-algebra-libraries-in-scala-java.md

 [Apache Commons Math](http://commons.apache.org/proper/commons-math/index.html)
 is an Apache project aiming to address the most common mathematical and statistical problems that are not available in the standard Java language.
-It supports both dense and sparse matrix classes, equipped basic operations as well as matrix decomposition algorithms.
+It supports both dense and sparse matrix classes, equipped with basic operations as well as matrix decomposition algorithms.

 ## Installation